 Nathan’s words, something he didn’t believe was valuable, were the reason A.F.C.
 Richmond won a critical match.
-Hw found a way to speak truth and give constructive feedback to his team.
+He found a way to speak truth and give constructive feedback to his team.
 Everything snowballed for Nathan from here, resulting in my favorite moment of the show.

-Nathan being promoted to Assistance Coach.
+Nate being promoted to Assistance Coach.

-Sometimes, the main thing holding people back is believing in themselves.
+Sometimes, the thing holding people back is believing in themselves.
 Great leaders, like Ted, build that belief by supporting their team everyday.

 Lesson 4: Surround Yourself with Experts

 We all know the hook of Ted Lasso – an American Football coach is asked to coach an English football team.

 Ted doesn’t have the skills to succeed, and he’s aware of it!
 So what does he do?